 By the time he finally got to the studio there were a lot of strangers in there and he hastily tried to find a little corner where he could quickly set up, red-faced and embarrassed.

-“I’ve never actually met Cardi B and Kehlani, which is like crazy.
-But yeah, there were a lot of people in the room and kind of just found my little corner and set up my laptop,” he explained.
+“Nija, who I wrote the song with, Needlz who I co-produced it with, both of their managers, and some A&R people,” he said.
+“I’ve never actually met Cardi B and Kehlani, which is crazy.
+But yeah, there were a lot of people in the room and I found my little corner and set up my laptop,” he explains.

-“I kind of felt like because I had used the vocal sample and that was the main part of the song…I kind of felt like I was cheating,” Riley explained, noting that he wanted an original flavor unlike what he had put together from others.
+“I kind of felt like because I had used the vocal sample and that was the main part of the song… [that] I was cheating,” Riley explains, noting that he wanted an original Scribz Riley flavor.

 “This is where it got fun.
-I opened–” he started to say, but Ng recognized it immediately.
+I opened…” he starts to say, but we recognize it immediately.

-“Yeah.
-I’ll be honest with you guys, I kept this exactly the same,” he said of the #133 Simple Piano Loops preset.
-“But with the Rev sound… I remember taking off the delay… and I just messed with the release just so it was following the piano.”
+“I’ll be honest with you guys, I kept this exactly the same,” he says of the Simple Piano Loops preset.
+“But with the REV sound… I remember taking off the delay… and I messed with the release just so it was following the piano.”

 Riley was satisfied.
 “It was working, man.
 It wasn’t broken.
 I wasn’t trying to fix it.”

-“I was like, when is it coming out?” he wondered.
+“I was like, when is it coming out?” he says.
 He’d hear Cardi tell her fans a new single was dropping, so he’d tell his friends and then become embarrassed because a different single would get released, not his.

 Then it was his turn.
 Finally.

 “I didn’t even watch it.
 I called my manager.
-I was like, ‘IT’S OUT!’
+I was like, ‘It’s out!’
 And then I watched it.
-And I was like, ‘Oh wow.
+I was like, ‘Oh wow.
 It really happened.
 It’s really out.
-There’s a video and everything,” he recalled.
+There’s a video and everything,’” he recalls.